 Hence based on the existing agreements made in RAN2#112-3 in NR-NTN WI and IoT-NTN SI, the rapporteur proposes the following proposal (for discussion/agreement in online session):

 Proposal 2: RAN2 will use Rel-17 RLF enhancement as baseline to enhance RLF-based mobility in NB-IoT based NTN.
 Further enhancements on RLF-based mobility can be considered, e.g. by using satellite assistance (ephemeris) information.

+Rapporteur’s Summary:

+One company has raised concerns about what types of mechanisms will be introduced in R-17 NB-IoT.
+Hence, the rapporteur updates the proposal as:

+Proposal 2: RAN2 will study if Rel-17 based enhancements on RLF-based mobility in NB-IoT will be beneficial for NB-IoT NTN.
+Further enhancements on RLF-based mobility can be considered, e.g. by using satellite assistance (ephemeris) information.

 3 Tracking Area Update in IoT-NTN

 Idle mode mobility in IoT-NTN is broadly divided into two major parts: (1) Tracking Area Update (TAU) and (2) Cell Selection/Re-selection.
 As shown in the Table below, earth-fixed Tracking Area concept of NR-NTN was agreed for eMTC/NB-IoT NTN in RAN2#112-e.